edent/Amazon-Wishlist-Pricedrop-Alert/README.md

 # Amazon Wishlist Pricedrop Alert
 Emails you when items on your wishlist drop in price.

-You'll need to add your own Wishlist URl and your own mailserver details.
+You will need to add your own Wishlist URl and your own mailserver details.

 [Full details on my blog](https://shkspr.mobi/blog/2022/01/use-python-to-get-alerted-when-an-amazon-wishlist-item-drops-in-price/).